Ling-APE/ComfyUI-All-in-One-FluxDev-Workflow/README.md

 1. Download and import the JSON file into ComfyUI
 2. Install missing nodes via ComfyUI manager
 3. Configure the switches
+4. Add prompts(or use detailed captions from vision LLMs)
-4. Upload ControlNet image (optional)
+5. Upload ControlNet image (optional)
-5. Generate!
+6. Generate!

 ## Requirements